-This post is for those who have just met the German christmas cookies fanaticism and don’t know where to start.
+This post is for those who have just met the fanaticism of Christmas cookies in Germany and don’t know where to start.
 You can easily find a couple of hundred cookie-themed recipes on the Internet, here are the most basic ones for beginners.

 As soon as the children go to the kindergarten, the kindergarten and school “tribute” begin.
 For St. Martin, to sell at the Christmas market, to fundraise for the trip, for Basteltag, for the pre-Christmas breakfast in the garden, for the school Christmas breakfast, for Easter …